dnsimple/dnsimple-support/content/articles/oauth-applications.markdown

 ![Remove Token](/files/revoke-all-user-tokens.png)

-This cannot be undone, and all clients will lose access to your application.
+This cannot be undone.
+All clients will lose access to your application.

 ## Deleting an application